ericpruitt/emus/core/README.md

 - **GNU Core Utilities**
   - When using _ls(1)_ to list the contents of a directory, "-A" is implicit for every directory except `$HOME`.
+  - If the current user's information cannot be queried from the password database, the environment variables "LOGNAME" and "USER" act as fallbacks for `pwent->pw_name`.
 - **Bash**
   - When running commands interactively, the terminal attributes are modified so the suspend character is interpreted as literal sequence at the prompt